quote-generator-devs/.github/profile/README.md

 ## What is Quotebook?
 Quotebook is a quote generator that allows users to input a mood to receive and save suggested quotes tailored to their emotions.<br>

+Functioning login/sign-up and user profile features add a personalized touch to Quotebook!

 This application utilizes AI and a quote API to suggest quotes to users.<br>

 Quotebook is designed by a team of student developers committed to enhancing their technical experience through projects.<br>